Academic Title:

 Professional Activity

-I am a member of the American Academy of Otolaryngology--Head and Neck Surgery (AAO-HNS) and the American Society of Pediatric Otolaryngology (ASPO).
+• Member of the American Academy of Otolaryngology--Head and Neck Surgery (AAO-HNS), the American Society of Pediatric Otolaryngology (ASPO), the American Academy of Sleep Medicine, and the Sleep Research Society.